-Over twelve years ago, the greed, recklessness, and illegal behavior of Wall Street caused the worst financial crisis since the Great Depression.
+Over 15 years ago, the greed, recklessness, and illegal behavior of Wall Street caused the worst financial crisis since the Great Depression.
 Millions of Americans lost their homes, life savings, and ability to pay for college because Wall Street speculators crashed the economy in 2008.

-During the financial crisis, the taxpayers of this country provided Wall Street with the largest bailout in the history of the world - \$700 billion from the Treasury Department and \$16 trillion in total financial assistance from the Federal Reserve.
+Taxpayers provided Wall Street with the largest bailout in the history of the world - \$700 billion from the Treasury Department and \$16 trillion in total financial assistance from the Federal Reserve.

-Since the Wall Street crash, 45% of all new income has gone to the top one percent.
-This is part of a longer term pattern.
-In fact, over the past 35 years, Wall Street bonuses have surged by 1,217 percent, even as wages stagnated for most Americans.
+Since the Wall Street crash, 45 percent of all new income has gone to the top one percent.
+This is part of a long term pattern.
+Since 1985, Wall Street bonuses have surged by 1,165 percent, even as wages have stagnated for most Americans.
 It is time for Wall Street to pay society back for the incredible damage it did - and continues to do - to the middle class of this country.